 Whenever you are not using your scoreboard system, use the disconnect switch to cut power to the sign.
-You should unplug the control console from its power source and from the data cable as well.
+You should unplug the control consoles from their power source and from the data cables as well.
 It is not necessary to take steps beyond this, even if the scoreboard will not be used for several months.